1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

 **In what ways, and for what reasons, did women’s role in society change after 1945?
 Support your answer with three specific examples from one or more countries.**

-    I would say the main reson women's role in society
+    I would say the main reson women's role in society shifted after 1945 was industrilization, though this was catalized by the war effort.
+Industrilization removed time consuming activites such as laundry, dish cleaning and speed up others.
+This in combination with the war effort had Women go into buisness due to the economic insentives.
+It mainly begain with lower class women but soon envolped

 #### 4.4 ID terms
 1. Bracero Program -